 For those who are eco-friendly, cork flooring is a good option.
 Cork flooring is a natural, renewable product that’s easy to install yourself with basic tools.
 It’s also attractive, quiet under foot and easy to clean.
-It’s a great choice for living rooms, offices and even the kitchen.
+Cork flooring is a great choice for basements, living rooms, offices and even the kitchen.
 Easy-to-cut cork tiles and a homemade cutting jig make this a hassle-free DIY project.
 Most of the time when we think about cork, we’ve got wine on the mind, so while we’re at it, check out the 23 most incredible ways to store wine.

 Easy Cheap Flooring: Concrete